 How can expats vote?

-When you receive your ballot, print it, fill it in, and mail it back to your local state election office, or to your nearest US embassy or consulate, and allowing plenty of time for it to reach the States.
+When you receive your ballot, print it, fill it in, and mail it back to your local state election office, or to your nearest US embassy or consulate, allowing plenty of time for it to reach the States.

 Only a few states allow ballots to be submitted electronically, however it’s best to check current rules with your state directly.